LasseWolter/honours-project-21-22/clowdr/setup_notes.md

 ## Current TODO
 - the realtime service AUTH seems to work with guest:guest but now there is a different error
   - don't forget to add the user using the RabbitMQ console - otherwise it won't work
-- the actions service doesn't seems to work without AWS setup.
-This could be done next time maybe